Archaeological Collections

 The historical collections at the University Museum relate to the history of New Mexico State University and the Las Cruces region.
 Many of these objects were donated to the museum by the university faculty and staff, alumni, and families living in this region.
 Much of this material is enhanced by documents and photographs maintained by the Archives and Special Collections Department of the University Library.

-Highlights of the historical collections include: furniture made by young men participating in the 1930s National Youth Administration (part of the Roosevelt-era Works Progress Administration); clothing, textiles, dolls, and housewares from the prominent Amador family (the Amador Collection); and memorabilia from various NMSU departments.
+Highlights of the historical collections include: furniture made by young men participating in the 1930s National Youth Administration (part of the Roosevelt-era Works Progress Administration); objects connected to the prominent Amador family (the Amador Collection); and memorabilia from various NMSU departments.